MultiX-Amsterdam/multix-docs/index.md

 - Want to reserve a meeting room
 - Want to be on a specific institution mailing list

+These people's email can be found by typing their names in the search bar after logging into [Microsoft Outlook](https://outlook.office.com/mail/) using the @uva.nl account.

 ## <a name="communication"></a>Communication

 We have a group mailing list and a Slack channel for general communication purposes.
 Below are some examples to use them: